piccard21/vue-component-skeleton/README.md

 ## Configuration

-- Change the filename *VueComponentSkeleton.vue* to yours, i.e. *MyVueComponent.vue*
+- change the filename *VueComponentSkeleton.vue* to yours, i.e. *MyVueComponent.vue*
 - replace inside the following files *vue-component-skeleton* with your wanted name
 - do it as well for *VueComponentSkeleton*
 - files: